Coinbase becomes a Visa Principal Member to double down on debit card – TechCrunch

-Cryptocurrency company has been working with Paysafe to issue the Coinbase Card, a Visa debit card that works with your Coinbase account balance.
+Cryptocurrency company Coinbase has been working with Paysafe to issue the Coinbase Card, a Visa debit card that works with your Coinbase account balance.
 The company is now a Visa Principal Member, which should help Coinbase rely less on Paysafe and control a bigger chunk of the card payment stack.

 Coinbase says it is the only cryptocurrency company that has reached that level of certification.
 The company will offer the Coinbase Card in more markets in the future.
 The new status could open up more possibilities and features as well.